verbb/icon-picker/docs/get-started/configuration.md

 ### Configuration options

 - `iconSetsPath` - File system path to the base folder for your icons.
+The default is an `icons` folder in your web root directory (named `web`).
 - `iconSetsUrl` - The base URL prepended to the path and filename of the icon.
+The default is an `icons` folder in your web root.
 - `maxIconsShown` - Set the maximum number of icons shown to pick from in the icon selection pane.
 This will not effect searching.

 ## Control Panel